-Engine oils that meet the API Service Category CJ-4 designation have been tested in accordance with the ACC Code of Practice and may use the API Base Oil Interchangeability Guidelines and the API Guidelines for SAE Viscosity-Grade Read Across.
+Engine oils that meet the API Service Category CJ-4 designation have been tested in accordance with the ACC Code of Practice and may use the API Base Oil Interchangeability Guidelines (see Annex E) and the API Guidelines for SAE Viscosity-Grade Read Across (see Annex F).

-API CJ-4 oils exceed the performance criteria of API Cl-4 with Cl-4 PLUS, Cl-4, and CH-4 and can effectively lubricate engines calling for those API Service Categories.
+API CJ-4 oils exceed the performance criteria of API CI-4 with CI-4 PLUS, CI-4, and CH-4 and can effectively lubricate engines calling for those API Service Categories.
 When using CJ-4 oil with higher than 15 ppm sulfur fuel, consult the engine manufacturer for service interval recommendations.